Kummer-Artin-Schreier-Witt Theory: Introduction

 \section{Introduction}

-Our motivation is the \emph{lifting problem} for Galois covers of curves, which asks: given a finite group $G$ and a $G$-cover $\phi$ of a curve in characteristic $p$, does $\phi$ lift to characteristic $0$?
-It is important to note that, in general, the answer is NO. As with many problems in Galois theory, it is natural to begin by investigating the case where $G$ is abelian.
-There have been significant breakthroughs recently; for instance, a joint effort by Obus, Wewers, and Pop has demonstrated that all cyclic covers of (smooth projective) curves lift \cite{MR3194815, MR3194816}.
+Our motivation is the \emph{lifting problem} for Galois covers of curves, which asks whether the following holds: given a finite group $G$ and a $G$-cover $\phi$ of a curve in characteristic $p$, does $\phi$ lift to characteristic $0$?
+In general, the answer is negative \cite[\S 1.1]{MR3051249}.
+As with many problems in Galois theory, it is natural to begin with the case where $G$ is abelian.
+There have been significant recent breakthroughs; for instance, work of Obus--Wewers \cite{MR3194815} and Pop \cite{MR3194816} shows that all cyclic covers of smooth projective curves lift \cite[Theorem~1.1]{MR3194816}.

-Recall that every abelian cover can be realized as the pullback of a suitable isogeny of algebraic groups \cite{MR0918564}.
-Therefore, to study the lifting problem for abelian covers, one can instead explore the lift of cyclic isogenies from characteristic $p$ to characteristic $0$.
-A classical argument allows us to further restrict to the case where $G$ is cyclic of order $p^s$ and the isogeny $\wp$ of the ring $W_s$ of Witt vectors of length $s$, which gives the following exact sequence:
+Recall that every abelian cover can be realized as the pullback of a suitable isogeny of algebraic groups \cite[I, Theorem 4]{MR0918564}.
+Therefore, to study the lifting problem for abelian covers, one may instead consider lifting cyclic isogenies from characteristic $p$ to characteristic $0$.
+A classical argument further reduces to the case where $G$ is cyclic of order $p^s$, with isogeny $\wp$ on the ring $W_s$ of Witt vectors of length $s$, yielding the following exact sequence: